enzo-project/enzo-e/parameters-file.rst

               | <list>

 **Scalar types** are any floating point or integral numerical values.
+The constant 'pi' is also recognized.

    *Note that floating-point and integers are not interchangable: if a floating point type is expected, one cannot use an integer.*